Thomas Winnington (politician, born 1696): Biography

 Winnington purchased the shares of the elder sisters in the family estate of Stanford (which his grandfather Sir Francis had acquired for the family through his second marriage), and in 1674 he bought the leasehold interest under the crown of the manor of Bewdley.

 Family

 In 1719, Winnington married Love Reade, daughter of Sir James Reade, Bt. of Brocket Hall, Hertfordshire.
 They had no children.
 Winnington became the lover of Etheldreda Townshend in 1742 and it was said that she was the one in charge.
+The affair provoked a duel but eventually ended shortly before he died after a quarrel related to the Jacobite cause.
 The Stanford Court estate subsequently passed to his cousin who became Sir Edward Winnington, 1st Baronet.
 The Elizabethan mansion of Stanford Court was burnt on 5 December 1882, and the valuable books and manuscripts in the old library were destroyed.
 Stanford Court was rebuilt and remained the family seat until sold by Sir Francis Winnington, 6th Baronet in 1949.